 On May 18, Magnum Photos and the International Red Cross and Red Crescent Museum in Geneva launched a global collaboration prompted by the COVID-19 crisis.
 Titled “COVID-19 and Us by Magnum Photos and You”, the collaboration takes place across three phases.
 From May 18 until the end of June, photographs by Magnum photographers will be shared on the museum’s digital platforms, as audiences are invited to submit their images and personal testimonies in response.
 As the Museum reopens to the public on June 9, visitors will be able to discover some of the images as exhibition prints in the museum: every other week this summer, a new series of photographs will be installed in their permanent exhibition, The Humanitarian Adventure.
-Finally, in September, a multimedia installation will bring together Magnum’s photographs and a selection of the personal stories the project has received.

 The following is adapted from a live conversation between Pascal Hufschmid, director of the International Red Cross and Red Crescent Museum, and Pauline Vermare, cultural director of Magnum Photos, New York, which took place online on May 29, 2020.

 A selection of the work and personal stories submitted to the project has been made into a film, shown at the end of this article, and on display at the Museum.